pourmalek/CovidVisualizedCountry/README.md

 ### Logical order of graphs

-1. Location level: National, followed by provinces for which estimations are available:  Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan
+1.	_Location levels_: National, followed by provinces for which estimations are available:  Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan

     .
 To follow prediction for the national level, and further examine if province-level increases are predicted

-2. Uptake date: Most recent uptake, followed by less recent uptakes
+2.	_Uptake date_: Most recent uptake, followed by less recent uptakes

     .
 To examine changes in predictions across consecutive uptakes

-3. Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.
+3.	_Outcomes_: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.

     .
 To examine different outcomes with different public health consequences and model performance implications

-4. Calendar time of estimates coverage: All-time, followed by 2021
+4.	_Calendar time of estimates coverage_: All-time, followed by 2021

     .
 To view the whole epidemic trajectory, and further focus on near future

-5. Scenarios: Reference scenarios, followed by alternative scenarios
+5.	_Scenarios_: Reference scenarios, followed by alternative scenarios

     .
 To examine the main (aka. status quo) scenario, and alternative (better and worse) scenarios; scenarios mentioned [here](https://github.com/pourmalek/CovidVisualizedCountry#scenario-number-within-component-study)

-6. Models: Different models within each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university) as under-reported benchmark for trends
+6.	_Five models_: Different models _within_ each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university) as under-reported benchmark for trends

     .
 To examine how heterogeneity in methods used by different models results in heterogenous results for the same outcome (same time-place-person aggregated units)

-7. Graphs for other locations (e.g. Alberta) and other outcomes (e.g., Total deaths) are stored individually in [`/merge/`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/merge) directory  https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/merge, and stored in a single file ["graphs merge 20210610.pdf"](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210610/graphs%20merge%2020210610.pdf)  https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210610/graphs%20merge%2020210610.pdf (and similar files, e.g., with /[`20210604`](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210604/graphs%20merge%2020210604.pdf)/), where /2021610/ denotes the uptake date.
-Graphs include all the provinces and territories available in JOHN, DELP, and IHME.
-Graphs from individual models are stored in study namesake directories, e.g., [`20210610/output/IHME`](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/IHME)